BernhardRetzl/bernhardretzl.github.io/index.md

 high-performance liquid chromatography (HPLC), and MALDI-TOF/TOF mass spectrometry, including *de-novo* peptide sequencing.

-I also spent a year working in the proteomics research group [Proteomics Pirates](https://www.tuwien.at/en/tch/bioanalytics), led by Prof. Ruth Birner-Grünberger at the [Technical University of Vienna](https://www.tuwien.at/en/).
+I also spent a year working in the proteomics research group *[Proteomics Pirates](https://www.tuwien.at/en/tch/bioanalytics)*, led by Prof. Ruth Birner-Grünberger at the [Technical University of Vienna](https://www.tuwien.at/en/).
 This position equipped me with hands-on experience in proteomics experiments and data analysis, including work with Bruker's timsTOF Pro and GC-MS instrumentation.